 It was supposed to be so easy.
-We didn't even set ourselves the task of picking the absolute, definitive best 50 albums for audiophiles – and in reality this is just a selection of records from a collection of hundreds or thousands – but still it felt close to deciding which of your limbs you'd least mind being torn off by a bear.
+We didn't even set ourselves the task of picking the absolute, definitive best 50 albums for audiophiles – and in reality this is just a selection of records from a collection of hundreds or thousands – but still it felt close to picking which of your limbs you'd least mind offering to a hungry bear.

-We did, however, manage to compile the below list of 50 records (and a little further listening for each) we feel span genres, styles of production and sonic character rather well.
+We did, however, manage to compile the below list of 50 records (depending on how we feel it may even be 51 – plus some further listening for each) we feel span genres, styles of production and sonic character rather well.
 If nothing else, they'll give your hi-fi a workout and, hopefully, broaden your musical horizons at least a little.

 - Our guide to the best test tracks to trial your hi-fi system

 Following a pair of heavily electronic-infused records in Kid A and Amnesiac, Radiohead here effectively returned to being a five-piece guitar band without forgoing the experimentation or genre blurring that made the aforementioned records so comprehensively seminal.
 Plus initial vinyl pressings played at 45rpm for additional willfulness points.

 Buy it on Amazon: Radiohead Hail To The Thief (opens in new tab)

 Stuart Braithwaite's post-rock Glaswegian outfit meanders along mostly reassuring, sombre, somehow cosy territory here, albeit permeated by tangible pangs of grief, moments akin to howling at the night sky (we've all been there) and the sense that Mogwai could irreverently dart off anywhere, at any point.